 Ancient Near East

-Considered “ancient” in this central region and beyond, the waxing and waning of cultures and art styles – in an area defined by the Tigris and Euphrates Rivers – continued until the Islamic period, around the 6th century AD.
-With great skill, Near Eastern artisans worked with semi-precious and non-precious stones, copper alloy, gold, and silver to create figures of animals, worshipers, rulers, and deities, as well as vessels and adornments .
-Some anthropomorphic figures were comprised of multiple materials – chlorite, limestone, lapis lazuli, and so on – showing an early appreciation for polychromy.
+In this central region defined by the Tigris and Euphrates rivers, the waxing and waning of cultures and artistic styles continued until the Islamic period, around the 6th century AD.
+Highly skilled artisans worked with semiprecious and non-precious stones, copper alloy, gold, and silver to create figures of animals, worshipers, rulers, and deities, as well as vessels and adornments.
+Some anthropomorphic figures were made of mixed media — including chlorite, limestone, and lapis lazuli — and also displayed the early use of polychromy.